SanabriaRusso/uptime-service-backend/src/itn_uptime_analyzer/README.md

 The field `ignore_ips` is optional and defaults to `false`.

-For explanation regarding `period`, see below.
+For explanation regarding `period` and `output` see the relevant section below.

 Execution period
 ----------------